oVirt/ovirt-site/source/develop/release-management/features/storage/serial-execution-of-asynchronous-tasks.html.md

 ## Current status

-*   Target Release: 3.1
+*   Released in oVirt 3.1
-*   Status: Design Review
+*   Deprecated in oVirt 4.0, replaced by Command Coordination (CoCo)
-*   Last updated date: 09/08/2012
+*   Work in progress in oVirt 4.1 to migrate leftovers to CoCo

 ## Detailed Description